RobGaughan/osTicket-Creating-and-Working-Tickets/README.md

-# osTicket-Creating-and-Working-Tickets
+# osTicket: Creating and Working Tickets

+In this lab we will be highlighting the life cycle of tickets in a ticketing system

-This lab build off of: [osTicket: Post Installation Configuration](https://github.com/RobGaughan/osTicket-Post-Installation-Configuration)
+This lab builds off of: [osTicket: Post Installation Configuration](https://github.com/RobGaughan/osTicket-Post-Installation-Configuration)

 ## Environments and Technologies Used